kratisto/docs/pages/account_and_service_management/managing_billing_payments_and_services/invoice_management/guide.en-asia.md

 > [!primary]
 >
 > Each invoice is sent to you by email and accessible via a clickable link.
 You can then access it by logging in to your [OVHcloud Control Panel](/links/manager).
-All invoices are also available via the `Dashboard`{.action} tab in the OVHcloud Control Panel.
+All invoices are also available from the homepage of your Control Panel.
 >

 ### Understanding your bill